joshfire/woodman/README.md

 LogManager.registerLevel('fatal');
 ```

-To actually start logging messages at these new levels, you will need to call the `trace` function directly:
+To actually start logging messages at these new levels, call the `trace` function directly:

 ```javascript
 var logger = woodman.getLogger();
 logger.trace('debug', 'Logging a message at the "debug" level');
 logger.trace('fatal', 'Argh!');
 ```

+Note that, if you only want to add new levels to use Woodman in a specific application, you may also directly issue calls such as `woodman.registerLevel('fatal');` from anywhere in your code and use these trace levels afterwards.
+In other words, you do not need to re-build Woodman to add new trace levels.

 #### Build a custom distribution
 If you want to create your own distribution of Woodman, run the following steps: